-Sensitivity assessment.
-The Pacific oyster, Magallana gigas was reported to out-compete and replace mussel beds in the intertidal and was predicted to do so, on both soft sediment and rocky habitats (Padilla 2010).
+Magallana gigas was reported to out-compete and replace mussel beds in the intertidal and was predicted to do so, on both soft sediment and rocky habitats (Padilla, 2010).
 In the upper subtidal, Magallana gigas may also develop reefs or grow on mussel beds but it the evidence is less clear.
-Herbert et al. (2012) noted that blue mussels were found in areas dominated by Magallana gigas.
-But small clumps or occasional individuals would not constitute a blue mussel bed so that the component biotopes would be lost.
-Therefore, a precautionary resistance of 'Low' is suggested (significant, 25-75%, mortality and effects on the physicochemical character of the habitat) for intertidal blue mussel beds and resilience is likely to be 'Very low' as the Magallana gigas population would need to be removed for recovery to occur.
-Therefore, a sensitivity of 'High' is reported for intertidal mussel bed biotopes on sediment.
+Herbert et al., (2012) noted that blue mussels were found in areas dominated by Magallana gigas.
+But small clumps or occasional individuals would not constitute a blue mussel bed, so that the component biotopes would be lost.
+A precautionary resistance of 'None' was suggested (significant, 25-75%, mortality and effects on the physiochemical character of the habitat) by Mainwaring et al. (2014) for intertidal blue mussel beds and 'Medium' to represent competition for food or space and potential loss of blue mussel abundance for subtidal mussel beds.
+Resilience is likely to be 'Very low' as the Magallana gigas population would need to be removed for recovery to occur.
+Therefore, subtidal beds are considered to have 'Medium' sensitivity.